-In this workshop session, the speaker will discuss rational for treatment and demonstrate a variety of dermatologic procedures that can be performed in the primary care office.
-This will include: skin biopsy (excisional, punch and shave), cryotherapy and incision and drainage, .
-There will be an opportunity for audience participation to improve the learning experience.
+In this workshop session, the speaker will discuss rationale for treatment and demonstrate a variety of dermatologic procedures that can be performed in the primary care office.
+This will include: skin biopsy (excisional, punch and shave), cryotherapy and incision and drainage.
+There will be opportunities for audience interaction and close observation in order to improve the learning experience.

 ADVANCED EKG INTERPRETATION

 Rebecca Sevigny, BSN, RN, CCRN